achrysaetos/card_app/README.md

 ## To Do

-Add subscription services (follow functionality)\
+Update routing and styling
-Add live chat functionality
+Add user account and settings functionality